Our Products

 Can I purchase the set products individually?

-Unfortunately, the items in a set are not intended for individual sale as they are crafted as a complete set by artisans.
+Unfortunately, the items in a set are not intended for individual sale, as they are crafted as a complete collection by artisans.

 -